 A pillar of effective policing and community safety is strong prevention, education, and public engagement.
 The CFSEU-BC continually seeks to foster and promote conversations about gangs.
 Whether it is through traditional media releases or by engaging people on Social Media, these conversations are critical to educating people about gangs and informing the public what the CFSEU-BC is doing in communities across British Columbia.

 CFSEU-BC’S MEDIA RELATIONS OFFICER

-The Combined Forces Special Enforcement Unit of British Columbia would like to introduce Constable Jordan McLellan as the organization’s Community Engagement and Media Relations Officer.
+The Combined Forces Special Enforcement Unit of British Columbia (CFSEU-BC) would like to introduce Sergeant Brenda Winpenny as the organization’s new Media Relations and Community Affairs Officer.